Sravani-K/hello-world/README.md

-hello humans!!
+hello !!
-I like R and Statistics.
+I like to analyse data.